Partnerships

 • 10% royalties on global net sales

-Imsidolimab completed two positive global Phase 3 studies in GPP
+Imsidolimab: two positive global Phase 3 studies in GPP